straversi/highlight_plus/README.md

 # highlight_plus
-A better syntax highlighter tag for Jekyll
+A better syntax highlighter tag for Jekyll.

+There is one feature: language names get added to the top of the code blocks.

+## Installation

+Add `highlight_plus.rb` to the `_plugins` folder in your Jekyll project.

+## Example

 ```css
 .highlight>figcaption {